 The members of our audit committee are Alan Ezekowitz, James Geraghty and Kate Haviland.
 Alan Ezekowitz is the chair of the audit committee.
-Our audit committee's responsibilities include:
+Effective at the time of this offering, our audit committee's responsibilities will include:

 - appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of reports from that firm; - reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements and related disclosures; - monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics; - overseeing our risk assessment and risk management policies; - establishing procedures for the receipt and retention of accounting related complaints and concerns; - meeting independently with our internal auditing staff, if any, our independent registered public accounting firm and management; - reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by SEC rules.